tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_07_Auto_Sync_Submit_a_Second_Request.md

 ![image](../images/03_1_Auto_Sync_First_Request.jpg)

 Select a Regulation from the drop-down list.
-As with our first Request, we will select **Tutorial Automated Activities**.
+As with our first Request, we will select **CCPA**.

 ![image](../images/03_2_Auto_Sync_First_Request.jpg)

-Select **Automated DSAR** under the "Request Type" section.
+Select **What Do You Collect on Me?** under the "Request Type" section.

 ![image](../images/03_3_Auto_Sync_First_Request.jpg)

-The **Automated DSAR** Request Type under the **Tutorial Automated Activities** Regulation displays an email address entry field.
+The **What Do You Collect on Me?** Request Type under the **CCPA** Regulation displays an email address entry field.

 **Note**: Both the type and number of fields that display under the **Request Form Fields** section of the screen depend on source system information and any options you designate for the Customer as modifiable data.